Effective April 1, 2025

 - TC15 Notices: Non-fraud dispute reports.

-Transitioning from a non-compliance assessment of individual merchants, VAMP also revises the ratio thresholds which will trigger enforcement action from Visa.
-This risk-based enforcement strategy offers acquirers some flexibility to balance varying levels of risk within their portfolios:
+Transitioning from a non-compliance assessment of individual merchants exclusively, VAMP also revises the ratio thresholds which will trigger enforcement action from Visa.
+This risk-based enforcement strategy has two tiers: for merchants and acquirers, which offers acquirers some flexibility to balance varying levels of risk within their portfolios:

 Ratio exemptions have been one of the more dynamic aspects of VAMP.
-However, as it stands now, any TC40/TC15 record will count once generated, unless they are invalidated by the Compelling Evidence 3.0 framework.
-RDR and CDRN resolutions were initially announced as exempt, but no longer.
+However, as it stands now, any TC40/TC15 record will count once generated.
+Visa has gone back and forth on this, but as of June 2025, any resolutions that block or cancel TC records are subtracted from the total.

 Implications for Acquirers